 While it’s unlikely that either gang used razors stitched into the brims of their caps to blind opponents, both gangs were certainly renowned for their brutality – the ‘Birmingham Boys’ gang is said to have been the most feared gang in the country.

 The TV series is, of course, a highly stylised portrayal of the period and the people, but the look is undeniable – and realistic.
-The suits, jackets and pocket watches Tommy, Arthur and family wear are perfectly in sync with the time – and now you will be too.
+The suits, jackets and pocket watches Tommy, Arthur and family wear are perfectly in sync with the time.

 A period timepiece from the 1920s costs from around £120 and upwards – a top notch Swiss version will cost a bomb.
 But if the charms of a vintage mechanical watch are lost on you, there are modern equivalents.
-Quartz pocket watches come in at a relatively affordable £50 or so, are reliable and keep excellent time.
+Today, quartz pocket watches come in at a relatively affordable £50 or so and keep excellent time.

 Take a look at Tommy Shelby, played by Cillian Murphy and you’ll notice he usually wears his pocket watch suspended from a single chain, in the left pocket of his waistcoat.
 This is an example of the “Single Albert”.